kenjennings/Atari-Breakout76/README04Implementation.md

 The Atari is a highly flexible system and lends itself to creative thinking.
 The playfield display is completely programmable allowing a game to mix graphics and text modes and blank lines at any vertical position of the screen.
 Graphics and text on adjacent lines need not be contiguous in memory.

-A desired visual affect can be achieved via multiple methods with pros and cons for each:  Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics depending on geometry, animation, and how well the intended solution fits the architecture of the display method.
+A desired visual affect can be achieved via multiple methods with pros and cons for each:  Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics.
+These choices depend on geometry, animation, and how well the intended solution fits the architecture of the display method.
 A choice for one implementation method can affect what is chosen for other areas on the screen.

 **TITLE SCREEN**:

 The Breakout arcade game does not have a title screen.
-The "splash screen" or title graphics are the box cabinet.
+The "splash screen" or title graphics are on the physical box cabinet.
 The number of players, and game initiation are managed with buttons.

 However, the Atari computer immitation of Breakout can add some configurability to game parameters.
 This needs a minimal user interface and directions in place of the arcade button controls and should appear separately from the main game screen.
+This startup screen provides an opportunity for splash or title graphics.

+The configuration should be pre-set to the options closest to the arcade game experience.
+Options could include:
+- Number of balls: 1, 3, 5 (default), 7
+- Starting speed: slow (default), medium, fast
+- Speed increments: none, 2 hits, 4 hits (default), 6 hits, 8 hits
+- Paddle size change: Yes (default), No.
+- Paddle sizes: 12cc/6cc, 10cc/5cc, 7cc/4cc (default), 5cc/3cc, 4cc/2cc

+The game does have a kind of demo mode.
+When there is no game in progress the paddle is replaced by a horizontal border and the ball continues to bounce between the borders and the bricks without destroying any bricks.
+This implementation may enhanced this to a self-played game where the ball is served and the computer plays without sound or score tracking.

 **GAME SCREEN**: